CAVEconnectome/dash-connectivity-viewer/TO_CONFIG.md

   * `label` : Desired label for the table in the dropdown.

 ---
 ## Cell Type Connectivity

 Each item here is a key in a dictionary, with values described.
 All are lower case with underscores.

+* `ct_conn_cell_type_schema` : *(Required)* A dict defining which schema can be used to act as a cell type table and how to remodel it to look like a cell type table.
+Keys are schema names, values are a schema dictionary to pass to [dbbridge](https://github.com/ceesem/dfbridge) to do the dataframe conversion.
+If no conversion is needed (e.g. for a `cell_type_local` table), the value can be `None`.

 * `cell_type_dropdown_options` : If provided, renames specified columns.
 This should be a list of dictionaries with two keys: